vizdata-f21/project-1-dorian_s_gs/README.md

 ## Introduction

 The dataset `superbowl` is created by FiveThirtyEight, originally collected through superbowl-ads.com.
+FiveThirtyEight is an American Website that reports how statistics are relevant in current events.
-There are 247 different superbowl commercials with 25 different variables, but the team observed only 10 different ads Additionally, the dataset includes defining characteristics of superbowl ads from popular brands like Toyota and Bud Light.
+There are 247 different superbowl commercials with 25 different variables, but the FiveThirtyEight team observed only 10 different brands.
+The dataset includes defining characteristics of superbowl ads from these 10 popular brands, two of which are Toyota and Bud Light.

-There are different types of variables included in `superbowl`: 7 of them are integers, including the views, number of likes, and number of dislikes.
-11 variables are characters, including the brand, title, and description.
-7 variables are logical, which shows either `TRUE` or `FALSE` for some categories, including whether or not the ad is funny, patriotic, includes animals, and includes sex.
+There are different types of variables included in `superbowl`.
+Variables like views, number of likes, and number of dislikes are numeric values based off of YouTube statistics.
+Variables like brand, title, and description act as identifiers for individual ads.
+There were also 7 different ad categories, and a corresponding variable saying whether the ad does or does not belong to the category.
 These logical variables were determined by the FiveThirtyEight team as they watched and categorized all of the advertisements.
-The list of relevant variables and definitions (codebook) are in the introduction of each question.
+3 of these 7 variables include whether the ad is funny, patriotic, and/or includes animals.
+(One ad can belong to more than 1 of these 7 different categories.)

 Using the dataset `superbowl`, we answer the following questions: